213withani/react/README.md

 Manage state through a one direction data flow model.

 ### Store, actions and reducers:
+Store is one big object.
+Entire state.
+Actions are objects.
+Actions are sent from the view which are payloads that can be read by reducers.
+Reducers are functions.
+They ready the payload from the actions and update the store/master state.

 UI triggers/sent/dispatch Actions that are payloads that can be read by Reducers then update the Store (Master State).

 UI triggers actions/objects that are sent to reducers/functions that update the store/object.